SuprimeBG/flexibleVP/README.md

 ## Common errors

 If you encounter any error with launching something check the .txt files as they should be ``` name: address ``` and the web addresses must be whole like this: http://www.example.com, as the plugin uses the explorer function for windows to open web pages.
 If the address is not in this format it wil open Documentation folder.

+When opening web addresses sometimes the browser may be low resolution.